fdonadio1979/documentation-user/accounting/overview/getting_started/setup.rst

 Bank Account
 ------------

-Connect your bank account database to your database, and have your bank statements synced automatically.
-To do so, find your bank on the list, click on *Connect*, and follow the instructions on-screen.
+Connect your bank account to your database, and have your bank statements synced automatically.
+To do so, find your bank in the list, click on *Connect*, and follow the instructions on-screen.

 .. note::
    :doc:`Click here <../../bank/feeds/bank_synchronization>` for more information about this feature.